Financially reviewed by Patrick Flood, CFA.

 M1 uses market orders.
 There are no advanced order controls like limit orders that you'd see with traditional brokerages.
 Again, M1 is not designed for day trading; it is for long-term buy-and-hold investing.
 So I don't see the lack of order control as a major concern.
 Any price discrepancy on your initial buy order is negligible over 30 years.

 Again, M1 is not for trading.
-As such, they don't offer options contracts, FOREX, or cryptocurrency that you might see with a traditional brokerage.
-However, as of July, 2022, they announced they will be offering crypto soon.
+As such, they don't offer options contracts or FOREX (foreign exchange) trading that you might see with a traditional brokerage.

-M1 has one trading window per day in the morning during which orders are executed.
-This means that with a basic account, an order you input in the afternoon will not execute until the following morning.
+M1 has two trading windows per day in the morning and afternoon during which orders are executed.
+This means that an order you input in the afternoon after the second window will not execute until the following morning.

 This is precisely what keeps M1's management fees low and keeps transaction fees nonexistent.
 I again maintain that trade timing should be of no concern to a long-term, buy-and-hold investor.